Book Review: The Psychology of Money by Morgan Housel

 A question we sometimes hear from clients is what do I do with my savings?
 Your savings is not supposed to pay you anything.
 Having enough money in savings gives you the freedom to make different decisions about a new job, house/car repairs, etc. Building savings and having a reserve is your safety margin.

-For more information, you can read a blog written by Morgan Housel in 2018 that provides a good summary of his book.
+For more information, you can read a blog written by Morgan Housel in 2018 that provides a good summary of his book, The Psychology of Money.

 Wiser Wealth Management, Inc (“Wiser Wealth”) is a registered investment advisor with the U.S. Securities and Exchange Commission (SEC).
 As a registered investment advisor, Wiser Wealth and its employees are subject to various rules, filings, and requirements.
 You can visit the SEC’s website here to obtain further information on our firm or investment advisor’s registration.

 Wiser Wealth’s website provides general information regarding our business along with access to additional investment related information, various financial calculators, and external / third party links.
 Material presented on this website is believed to be from reliable sources and is meant for informational purposes only.
 Wiser Wealth does not endorse or accept responsibility for the content of any third-party website and is not affiliated with any third-party website or social media page.
 Wiser Wealth does not expressly or implicitly adopt or endorse any of the expressions, opinions or content posted by third party websites or on social media pages.
 While Wiser Wealth uses reasonable efforts to obtain information from sources it believes to be reliable, we make no representation that the information or opinions contained in our publications are accurate, reliable, or complete.